• About Us

 How to add bullet points in Google Docs

-How to Insert the Bullet Symbol Using Character Map
+Insert the Bullet Symbol Using Character Map

 Character Map is a Windows utility that allows you to copy and insert any symbol and special character.
-If your keyboard doesn’t have the numeric keypad, you can use the Character Map to insert the bullet point symbol into any document or application.
+If your keyboard doesn’t have the numeric keypad, you can use the Character Map to insert the bullet symbol into any document or application.

-Character Map
+Open the Character Map

 1. Click the Windows Start button at the bottom-left corner of the screen.